mcneel/compute.rhino3d.appserver/docs/installation.md

 - Run on a production web server

 ## Step 1 - Install Rhino 7 and Rhino.Compute
 AppServer requires Rhino 7 and Rhino.Compute.
-Please see the ["Developing with Rhino Compute"](https://github.com/mcneel/compute.rhino3d/blob/master/docs/develop.md) guide for instructions.
-Ensure Rhino.Compute (compute.geometry.exe) has started and is listening on http://localhost:8081
+Please see the ["Developing with Rhino Compute"](https://developer.rhino3d.com/guides/compute/development/) guide for instructions.
+Ensure Rhino.Compute has started and is listening on http://localhost:6500

 ## Step 2 - Git this repository and install dependencies
 Clone this repository and install dependencies